120 (film)

 120 is a 2008 Turkish war film directed by Murat Saraçoğlu and Özhan Eren based on the true story of 120 children who died in 1915 carrying ammunition for the Battle of Sarikamish against the Russians during World War I. The film went on general release across Turkey on and is one of the highest grossing Turkish films of 2008.

 Production

-Writer, producer and co-director Özhan Eren, an expert on the Caucasus Campaign in World War I, who came across the story of the 120 boys while doing the research for his bestselling The Road to Sarıkamış (Sarıkamış'a Giden Yol), spent three years preparation for the film.
+Writer, producer and co-director Özhan Eren, an expert on the Caucasus Campaign in World War I, who came across the story of the 120 boys while doing the research for his bestselling The Road to Sarıkamış (Sarıkamış'a Giden Yol), spent three years preparing for the film.

 I adore period movies... this is what stimulates me about the movie...
 The authentic historical scenario of the movie is one of the features that make the film exceptional.
 We show what our ancestors sacrificed -- and under which conditions -- for the country.
 There may not be many battle scenes, but there certainly is emotion around every corner.
 It is about the heroism of 120 children.
 I expect the audience to respond positively, looking from this perspective.